milesmatthias/miles-hangar/README.md

 `bundle exec ruby app.rb`

 Open a browser to [http://localhost:4567](http://localhost:4567) to check out our awesome site!
+(This application was mainly tested in the latest Chrome on OS X, so if you have any rendering issues, try the latest Chrome browser.)

 ## Looking to buy a plane from me?
 Enable Mark Cuban mode!